winpom/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-qwewe
+Pull from GitHub

 ## Usage
-sdasdasd
+Use it

 ## Contributing
-bgbf
+Contribute

 ## Tests
-as
+Test it

 ## License
-This project is licensed under the Apache License 2.0.
-See the [Apache License 2.0]((https://www.apache.org/licenses/LICENSE-2.0)) file for details.
+This project is licensed under the MIT License.
+See the [MIT License]((https://opensource.org/licenses/MIT)) file for details.

 ## Questions
-For questions about this project, please reach out to awd.
-You can also find me on GitHub: [awed](https://github.com/awed)
+For questions about this project, please reach out to win@pom.
+You can also find me on GitHub: [winpom](https://github.com/winpom)